 Scratch Live gives you the option of four different display modes to suit your style of performance.
 The Display Mode buttons are located in the top left of the Main Screen.
-The available display modes are:
+They are:

 Library Mode: Maximizes your library space by minimizing the Virtual Deck information displayed.
 In Library Mode only the track information, Virtual Deck, mode, track overview display and meter are displayed.